tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 Caleb turned his gaze away from the crows he had been watching with interest.

-They ate the birdseed until it was gone and then, in complete synchronization, took flight towards the path on the left.
+They ate the birdseed until it was gone and then, in complete synchronization, took flight toward the path on the left.

 Caleb looked at us with a slight grin on his face.

-“I told you we have to follow the crows,” he said.
+“I told you we must follow the crows,” he said.

 “Dramatic much?”
 Beck said under her breath.

-Caleb ignores her.
-His eyes are tracking the crows.

- “Let’s -” he says, and then freezes.
+Caleb ignored her.
+His eyes tracked the crows.
+“Let’s -“ he said, and then he stopped.
+He looked scared.

-For the first time tonight, he looks scared, and that scares me.

-My stomach drops as I follow his gaze, and my heart is pounding so hard it hurts.
+My stomach dropped as I followed his gaze, and my heart pounded so hard it hurt.

-Two shadowy figures have emerged from the thicket of trees ahead of us, and I can feel the hate and the evil emanating from them.
+Two shadowy figures emerged from the thicket of trees ahead of us, and I felt the hate, the evil emanating from them.

-They stagger toward us, hands outstretched, reaching with long, thin fingers.
+They staggered toward us, hands outstretched, reaching with long, thin fingers.
 And I know that this is the witch and her minion, ready to gouge out our eyes and eat our souls.

-I scream.
-Beck screams.
-Caleb screams.
+I screamed.
+Beck screamed.
+Caleb screamed.

-And then, shockingly, Caleb’s shriek cuts off and turns into laughter.
+And then, shockingly, his shriek cut off and turned into laughter.

 “Oh, you guys came!
 You made it!”
-He says gleefully.
+He said gleefully.

-I blink, and the shadows come into focus, the moonlight unveiling them.
+I blinked, and the shadows came into focus.
+The moonlight unveiled them.

-A boy and a girl around our age stare back at us.
-The girl’s full lips are twisted into a sly smile.
+A boy and a girl around our age stared back at us.
+The girl’s full lips were twisted into a sly smile.

-What is she doing here?
-I think.
+What was she doing here?
+I thought.

 “Oh god, not you.”
-Beck says, her voice dripping with disdain.“What are you doing here?”
+Beck said, her voice dripped with disdain.“What are you doing here?”

-The girl in front of us is still smiling.
-Her pretty brown face is haughty, and her hair is long and woven into tiny braids.
+The girl in front of us was still smiling.
+Her pretty brown face was arrogant, and her hair was long and woven into tiny braids.

-She pushes a braid out of her face with one long, lacquered nail.
+She pushed a braid out of her face with one long, lacquered nail.

 “I could ask the same of you, Rebecka.”
-She says snidely.
+She said snidely.
 “Why are you here?”

 “Caleb is my brother, dumbass.
 I don’t have to answer you.”

 “And Caleb is my boyfriend, Rebecka.
 I don’t have to answer you either.”

-Beck turns to Caleb, enraged.
+Beck turned to Caleb, enraged.

 “You told me you guys broke up!”
-She says, and Caleb has the grace to look ashamed.
-He looks down at the ground, his cheeks burning.
+She said, and Caleb had the grace to look ashamed.
+He looked down at the ground, his cheeks burning.

-“Well, we did, but then Madeline - “
+“Well, we did, but then Madeline -“

-Madeline saunters over to Caleb and wraps her arms around his waist.
-She glares at Beck.
+Madeline sauntered over to Caleb and wrapped her arms around his waist.
+She glared at Beck.

 “Why do you think we must tell you everything about our relationship?
-What’s your problem?”
+What’s it to you?”

-The two bicker, their voices rising.
-Caleb attempts to calm them down, but they ignore him as if he isn’t there.
+The two started to bicker, and Caleb attempted to calm them down, but they ignored him as if he wasn’t there.

 “Who are you?”
-I say to the boy, who looks like he would love nothing more than to disappear back into the trees.
+I said to the boy, who looked like he would love nothing more than to disappear back into the trees.

-He looks like a pale version of Madeline with bright red hair.
+He looked like a pale version of Madeline with bright red hair.

-“Ezra, um, I’m Ezra,” he clears his throat.
+“Ezra, um, I’m Ezra,” he cleared his throat.
 “Madeline’s brother.”

-“Half-brother,” Madeline corrects, pausing her fight with Beck.
-She stares daggers at Ezra.
+“Half-brother,” Madeline corrected, pausing her fight with Beck.
+She stared daggers at Ezra.

-Ezra rolls his eyes.
+Ezra rolled his eyes.
 “Right, her half-brother.
 Madeline needed a ride here and didn’t want to go in alone.
-She failed her driving test again and- “
+She failed her driving test again and-“

 “Shut up, Ezra!”
-Madeline screeches.
+Madeline screeched.

-He smirks, and I do too.
+He smirked, and I did too.
 “Right, sorry.
 She did not fail her test for the 3rd time; she just needed a chaperone.”

-Madeline looks murderous.
+Madeline looked murderous.

-I laugh.
-I like Ezra already.
+I laughed.
+I liked Ezra already.

-Caleb and Madeline have been dating on and off since 7th grade.
+Caleb and Madeline had been dating on and off since 7th grade.
 Mostly off because of Madeline.

-Beck hates Madeline for the constant manipulation of her twin, and Madeline loves confrontation.
+She and Beck had once been friends, but then something had shifted, and the once besties were now enemies.

 “Why were you guys hiding behind the tree?”
-I ask.
+I asked.
 “Why were you trying to scare us?”

-Ezra has the decency to look ashamed, but Madeline bursts into peals of laughter.
+Ezra had the decency to look ashamed, but Madeline burst into peals of laughter.

 “We got you, didn’t we?
 Whew, the look on your faces was so funny!”

-“No, it wasn’t funny, Madeline, you stupid cow,” Beck snaps.
+“No, it wasn’t funny, Madeline, you stupid cow,” Beck snapped.
 “You’re lucky if I don’t dropkick you.”

-This starts a fresh round of fighting between them, and my head is hurting.
+That started a fresh round of bickering.
+My head was starting to hurt.

-“Uh, guys,” I say.
-Can we keep moving?
+“Uh, guys,” I said.
+“Can we keep moving?
 I want to go to sleep before dawn.”

-They stop, and Beck says sorry.
-She sheepishly comes to my side while Madeline hugs Caleb’s waist.
+They stopped, and Beck said sorry.
+She sheepishly came to my side while Madeline hugged Caleb’s waist.

-“Lead the way,” Beck says somewhat resignedly.
+“Lead the way,” Beck said somewhat resignedly.
 “We’re all here, so time to meet this witch.”

-Caleb smiles and gestures toward the trees where the crows have perched.
+Caleb smiled and gestured toward the trees where the crows perched.

-They fly towards them, and the trees part.
-Some bend and others uproot themselves.
-Their branches arch and their trunks twist to reveal a hidden path.
+They flew towards the tree, and the trees parted.
+Some bent, and others uprooted themselves.
+Their branches arched, and their trunks twisted to reveal a hidden path.

-A path that shimmers in a kaleidoscope of patterns made up of colors I have no name for.
+A path that shimmered in a kaleidoscope of patterns made up of colors I have no name for.

-I don’t think there is a word to describe how I feel at this moment, but if I had to settle on one, it would be enchanted.
-It deepens with every step I take.
+I don’t think there is a word to describe how I felt at this moment, but if I had to settle on one, it would be enchanted.
+It deepened with every step I took.

 What is this place that ceremony, blood, and crows have revealed?

 I’m tripping.
 Much harder than the time I took acid in that rotting asylum.

-I like it, though.
+I liked it, though.

-I can see the air moving, and the wind calls my name.
+I could see the air moving, and the wind was calling my name.

-The trees are whispering to one another, and the crows have once again perched themselves on their waving branches, silent and staring
+The trees whispered to one another, and the crows again perched themselves on their waving branches, silent and staring.

-They see everything.
+They saw everything.

-This is it, I think giddily.
+This is it, I thought giddily.
 This is where I want to die.

-I do not know where that thought comes from, and I don’t care.
+I do not know where that thought came from, and I don’t care.

-There is a rumbling underneath me that makes my entire body shake, and without looking, I know the crooked trees have straightened and returned to their respective roots.
+There was a rumbling underneath me that made my entire body shake, and without looking, I knew those crooked trees had straightened and returned to their respective roots.

 I know that the path behind us has closed.

 ❧

-The bats are following me, and they’re telling me horrible things.
+The bats were following me, and they told me horrible things.

-“Somebody died in the creek, you know—a young boy,” one whispers.
+“Somebody died in the creek, you know--a young boy,” one whispered.

-“His body was swollen and blue when they fished him out,” another bat sneers.
+“His body was swollen and blue when they fished him out,” another bat sneered.
 “And when they placed him on the dirt, his stomach burst and was full of maggots.”

 “Don’t you want to know what the farmer’s wife thought as he bashed her head open?”
-The third bat giggles.
-“Oh, the things you think while you die.
+The third bat giggled.
+“Oh, the things your mind says as you’re dying.
 You’d be surprised, oh, you would be surprised.”

-They won’t stop, and I can still hear them.
-They won’t stop.

 The bats are liars, Caleb had said.
 Okay, but a boy had drowned in the creek.
 We had been friends, and I remember seeing the police officers trudge into the woods and come out holding a large black bag, looking pale.